 Afternoon/Evening: Visit a National Park for Jeep Safari

-Apart from elephants, species of deer, wild boar, water buffalo and jackals are some of the wild animals found, along with a variety of avifauna that abounds the park.
+Apart from elephants, species of deer, wild boar, water buffalo, and jackals are some of the wild animals found, along with a variety of avifauna that abounds in the park.

 Dinner and Overnight Stay at Habarana